godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 Yield
 ^^^^^

-This node completely suspends the execution of the script, and it wil make the function return a value that can be used to resume execution.
+This node completely suspends the execution of the script, and it will make the function return a value that can be used to resume execution.

 Yield Signal